-T 14 1
+Formulate and n

 eview policies to address the impact and factors that cause poverty

 Key Initiative Creating an enabling environment for open, transparent, and competitive markets.

-linkage to Boosting business recovery and resilience against future shocks.
+linkage to EAASR Boosting business recovery and resilience against future shocks.

-EAASR Ensuring that all groups in society have equal access to opportunities for more inclusive,
+EAASK Ensuring that all groups in society have equal access to opportunities for more inclusive,

 sustainable growth, and greater well-being.

 Harnessing innovation, new technology, and skills development to boost productivity

 and digitalization.

+This is in line with the 6 main objectives of the Plan of Action on Deverty Fredication

-This is in line with the 6 main objectives of the Plan of Action on Poverty Eradication
+This is in line with the 6 main objectives of the Plan of Action on Poverty Eradication (2020-2024)

 (2020-2024)

-T7 T 141 41

 Key Initiative Competition Policy and Law

 linkage to: Strengthening Economic and Legal Infrastructure

 Core Ease of Doing Business

 Structural Regulatory Reform

 Reforms, Public Sector Governance

 Supplementary Corporate Law and Governance

 Structural Supplementary structural reforms

 Reforms, Supporting policies

-and/or
+and/or Supporting policies

 Supporting To allow the poor and welfare recipients to attain self-sufficiency and become self-reliant

 Policies will support inclusive growth

-Activities and In line with the Plan of Action on Powerty Englishtion (2020, 2024).
+and support metastive growth

-Timelines In line with the Plan of Action on Poverty Eradication (2020-2024):
+Activities and In line with the Plan of Action on Poverty Eradication (2020-2024):

-Timennes - Development and implementation employment opportunities development and planning strategy
+Timelines - Development and implementation employment opportunities development and

+planning strategy

 - Provision of life skills programmes

 - Provision of access to employment opportunities

 - Development and implementation of entrepreneurship opportunities development and

 planning strategy

-Measures of - Provision of mindset-change programmes
+- Provision of mindset-change programmes

-Quantitative:
+Measures of Quantitative:

-progress - No, of MWA recipients attending life skills programmes
+progress - No. of MWA recipients attending life skills programmes

 - No. of MWA recipients employed

 - Percentage access to economy-wide vacancy information

 - Reduction of MWA recipients

 - No. of MWA recipients attending entrepreneurship programme

 - No. of MWA recipients starting business

-ADEC - No. of MWA recipients attending mindset-change programmes
+- No. of MWA recipients attending mindset-change programmes

 APEC cross- - APEC Action Agenda on Advancing Economic, Financial and Social Inclusion in the

 fora alignment APEC Region